Addison Road, London

-Addison Road is a road in London, England, which connects Kensington High Street with Notting Hill and Holland Park Avenue and runs nearby to Holland Park.
+Addison Road is a road in London, England, which connects Kensington High Street with Notting Hill and Holland Park Avenue, and runs nearby to Holland Park.
+Along with nearby Ilchester Place and Holland Villas Road, it is often cited among London's most expensive residential roads.

+To the east is Holland Park.
+To the west is Holland Road and West Kensington.
+A portion of the road forms part of the A3220 leading to Warwick Gardens south of the junction with Kensington High Street.

 History and residents

 The name of the road derives from the essayist and statesman Joseph Addison (1672–1719), as with Addison Avenue nearby.

 The road was begun in the 1820s.
 The church of St Barnabas at No. 23 was built in 1829, designed by Lewis Vulliamy in a Tudor Gothic style, with later stained glass by Edward Burne-Jones (executed by Morris & Co.) and Byam Shaw.
 St James Norlands Church at the far end of Addison Avenue also designed by Vulliamy, was built in 1845.

+Most houses on the west side of Addison Road were built by James Hall in the 1850s with similar proportions to those on Addison Crescent and Holland Villas Road.

 Debenham House at 8 Addison Road was designed for Sir Ernest Debenham in 1905–6 by Halsey Ricardo.
 The Arts and Crafts-style house is an example of "structural polychromy".
 It includes Byzanto-Italianate grey bricks, Doulton Carrara ware, green-glazed bricks, and turquoise tiles.
 Inside, there is a dome and Arts and Crafts decoration.

-From 1869 to 1916, there was an Addison Road station to the west of Addison Road itself, for a railway line that provided services between Waterloo and Richmond.
+Today, the house is often used for filming purposes.
+Although no longer privately owned, it is estimated to be worth between £40–50 million.

+Kensington Station, now Kensington (Olympia), was named 'Addison Road' station from 1869 to 1916 until the London & Southwestern Railway's Richmond to Waterloo service via Shepherd's Bush was discontinued.

 Addison Road is home to the Cardinal Vaughan Memorial School, a Roman Catholic boys' school (which permits entry to girls in its Sixth Form).

+Notable Residents

-The novelist and playwright John Galsworthy lived at 14 Addison Road from 1905 to 1913.
+The novelist and playwright John Galsworthy lived at 14 Addison Road from 1905 to 1913, as did Joseph Conrad and Radclyffe Hall at other times.
 Other notable inhabitants have included: Chaim Weizmann, the first President of the State of Israel, who lived at No. 67 between 1916 and 1919; David Lloyd George, who resided at No. 2 between 1928 and 1936; James Locke, who is credited with giving Tweed its name, and the architect Eustace Balfour.

-Residential properties

-Debenham House, cited above, is often used for filming purposes.
-Although no longer privately owned, it is thought to be worth between £40-50 million.

-The majority of houses located on Addison Road are worth between £10-30 million, and consequently the street is one of the most expensive residential streets in the world, and the second most expensive in London (behind Kensington Palace Gardens).

-Location

-To the east is Holland Park.
-To the west is Holland Road and West Kensington.
-It parts from the A3220 road leading to Warwick Gardens ahead.
-Warwick Gardens ahead closes through traffic at 10pm to 7am.

-Kensington Olympia railway station was originally named Addison Road although it is some distance away from the road itself.

-St Barnabas, Kensington, is a Church of England church in the road.